 How Does a HELOC Work?

 The purpose of a HELOC is to tap your home equity to get some cash to use on a variety of expenses.
 Home equity lines of credit offer what’s known as a revolving line of credit, similar to a credit card, and usually have low or no closing costs.
-The interest rate is likely to be variable (more on that in a minute), and the amount available is typically 75% to 85% of your home’s value.
+The interest rate is likely to be variable (more on that in a minute), and the amount available is typically up to 85% of your home’s value, minus whatever you may still owe on your mortgage.

 Once you secure a HELOC with a lender, you can draw against your approved credit line as needed until your draw period ends, which is usually 10 years.
-You then repay the balance, typically over 20 years, or refinance to a new loan.
-Worth noting: Payments may be low during the draw period; you might be paying interest only, and then face steeper monthly payments during the repayment phase.
-Carefully review the details when applying for a HELOC to understand what kind of debt you will be taking on.
+You then repay the balance over another 10 or 20 years, or refinance to a new loan.
+Worth noting: Payments may be low during the draw period; you might be paying interest only.
+You would then face steeper monthly payments during the repayment phase.
+Carefully review the details when apply

 Here’s a look at possible HELOC uses:

 • HELOCs can be used for anything but are commonly used to cover big home expenses, like a home remodeling costs or building an addition.
-These expenditures have been rising steeply: The number of home-improvement projects grew 17% to almost 135 million and spending ticked up 20% to $624 billion, according to recent American Housing Survey data.
+The average spend on a bath remodel in 2023 topped $9,000 according to the American Housing Survey, while a kitchen remodel was, on average, almost $17,000.

 • Personal spending: If, for example, you are laid off, you could tap your HELOC for cash to pay bills.
 Or you might dip into the line of credit to pay for a wedding (you only pay interest on the funds you are using, not the approved limit).